-Have you ever wondered “Where the best summer smallmouth bass fishing?”
-Lake Erie is by far one of the strongest summer smallmouth bass fisheries.
-All summer long our local experts have been putting our clients and families on fish of a lifetime.
+Have you ever wondered, “Where is the best summer smallmouth bass fishing?”
+Lake Erie is by far one of the most substantial summer smallmouth bass fisheries.
+Our local experts have been putting our clients and families on fish of a lifetime all summer.
 Lake Erie Big Bass Fishing is the perfect outdoor activity when visiting Erie, Pennsylvania.

 Big Bass roam the waters of Lake Erie.
 Smallmouth bass are a hard-fighting species that are best caught in the summertime.
 Capt Mark Rose knows where and how to catch them during these warm summer months.
 Whether you are traveling from Pennsylvania or out of state, Erie is a beautiful fishing destination.
 Presque Isle Bay is a must-see!

 Chris and Tony were traveling from Pittsburgh, Pennsylvania looking to catch up with some Lake Erie Smallmouth.
 It was their first time fishing with us here at Bass Online.
 Captain Mark Rose was going to put them on some quality bass.
 Conditions were just right for a great morning of fishing.

 The main lake was the area that fished the best.
 Water temperatures were holding at 68 degrees.
 Most of the bass came on fishing tubes, jerk baits, and drop shots.
 If you focus on the Hammermill Plant through Shades Beach, you can find some quality bass.

 Chris and Tony caught two of their personal best bass when Bass Fishing Lake Erie.
 Chris caught a 5.5 pounder, and Tony landed a 4-pounder.
 There is nothing like catching big bass and big numbers with 45 smallmouths in the boat.
 They had a fantastic time fishing on Lake Erie and are looking forward to coming back and doing it again!